-The Iowa Council on Agricultural Education awarded Maquoketa Valley Community School District in Delhi, Iowa with the 2017 Excellence in Agriculture Education award.
-The award was presented at the Iowa FFA Leadership Conference held in Ames, Iowa April 9-11, 2017.
+Des Moines, Iowa – April 18, 2019– The Iowa Council on Agricultural Education awarded Lone Tree Community School in Lone Tree, Iowa with the 2019 Excellence in Agriculture Education award.
+The award was presented at the Iowa FFA Leadership Conference held in Ames, Iowa April 14-16, 2019.

-Agriculture education is offered in 232 high schools across Iowa.
+- Agriculture education is offered in 235 high schools across Iowa with more than 21,400 students enrolled in agricultural education courses.
 Agriculture education employs a three-component model to deliver teaching through classroom instruction, supervised agricultural experience programs, and leadership development through FFA.
 Students who take an agriculture education class are eligible to join FFA.
-There are more than 14,000 FFA members in Iowa.
+There are more than 15,479 FFA members in Iowa.